dongnanpro/evm-smart-contracts/README.md

 Open source repository of EVM Smart Contracts.

 ## Folder Structure
-Due to the 1000 folder size limitations on Github pagination folders were created which contain 1000 contracts per folder.
+Due to the folder size limitations of 1000 contracts per folder, pagination folders were created with the `./contracts` folder.
+These paginated folders appear as:
+  * 1
+  * 2
+  * 3

 ## Example